tudat-team/tudatpy-examples/README.md

 ### Static code

-Otherwise, you can clone this repository, open the examples on your favorite IDE, and install the `tudat-space` conda environment.
+To run the examples as regular Python files, you can clone this repository, open the examples on your favorite IDE, and install the `tudat-space` conda environment, as described [here](https://docs.tudat.space/en/latest/_src_getting_started/installation.html).

-More instructions are reported in the guides hosted on [Tudat Space](https://tudat-space.readthedocs.io/en/latest/).

 All of the examples, provided as `.py` files, can then be run and edited as you see fit.

 Please note that these `.py` files were generated from the Jupyter Notebooks.
-The clarity and format of the code may suffer from this, and we advise to run the notebooks for a simpler user experience.

 ## Content